100000000x/website/_posts/2020-10-29-crud-django-rest-framework-react.md

 git push
 ```

+---

 ## Summary

-- In this article we added CRUD model in the backend and in the frontend.
+- In this article we've added CRUD model in the backend and in the frontend.
 - By using this approach you can add your own models and create CRUD applications.

 ## What's next